Jeremy Kyle

-Jeremy Kyle (born 7 July 1965) is an English broadcaster and writer.
+Jeremy Neil Kyle (born 7 July 1965) is an English broadcaster and writer.
 He is known for hosting the tabloid talk show The Jeremy Kyle Show on ITV from 2005 to 2019.
-He also hosted a US version of his eponymous show, which ran for two seasons beginning in 2011.
-In 2022, Kyle became a presenter for TalkRadio and TalkTV.
+He also hosted an American version of his eponymous show, which ran for two seasons beginning in 2011.
+Since 2022, Kyle has been a presenter for Talk.

 Early life

 Kyle was born in Reading, Berkshire, and is of Scottish descent.
-His father was an accountant and personal secretary to the Queen Mother for forty years.
-Kyle has claimed that his older brother, Nick, has experienced drug addiction.
+His father was an accountant and personal secretary to the Queen Mother for 40 years.
+Kyle has said that his older brother, Nick, has experienced drug addiction.

 He attended the Reading Blue Coat School, a boys' private school in Sonning, Berkshire.

 Kyle's first job was at Marks & Spencer.
 He studied History and Sociology at the University of Surrey in Guildford.

+Career

 Radio

 From 1986 to 1995, Kyle worked as a life insurance salesman, recruitment consultant, and radio advertising salesman.
 He then became a radio presenter and after working at Orchard FM in Taunton, Somerset, and Leicester Sound in Leicester, he was signed by Kent's Invicta FM in 1996.
 In 1997, he joined BRMB in Birmingham, presenting the shows Late & Live and Jezza's Jukebox.

 In 2000, Kyle moved to the Century FM network, taking this format with him.
 The show was called Jezza's Confessions.
 It was broadcast between 9 pm and 1 am.
 He won a Sony Award for Late & Live in 2001.
 On 1 July 2002, he made his first broadcast on Virgin Radio, presenting Jezza's Virgin Confessions every weekday from 8 pm to midnight.
 In mid-2003, he broadcast the show from 9 pm to 1 am every weekday, and in January 2004 the show went out from 10 pm to 1 am, Sunday to Thursday.
 He left Virgin Radio in June 2004.
 From 5 September 2004, Kyle presented the Confessions show on London's Capital FM.
 The new programme aired Sunday to Thursday from 10 pm to 1 am with live calls on relationship issues of all kinds.
 Capital Confessions came to an end on 22 December 2005 to make way for The Jeremy Kyle Show, a similar show which ran from January 2006 to December 2006.

-In late 2007, Kyle began a new show ("The Jeremy Kyle Show"), broadcasting across GCap Media's One Network, of which Orchard FM, Invicta FM and BRMB, his previous employers, were a part.
+In late 2007, Kyle began a new show (The Jeremy Kyle Show), broadcasting across GCap Media's One Network, of which Orchard FM, Invicta FM and BRMB, his previous employers, were a part.
 The programme differed from his previous shows in that he interviewed celebrities.
 Kyle also began broadcasting a new programme, on Essex FM, in November 2007.
 Kyle joined Talksport on 21 September 2008 to present a lunchtime sports show every Sunday called The Jeremy Kyle Sunday Sports Show.
 As a result of Talksport's Premiership coverage on a Sunday, Kyle's show was cancelled, and he left the station.

+In 2022 TalkRadio paid a "substantial" libel settlement to Labour MP Barry Gardiner regarding a false claim, broadcast by Jeremy Kyle on the station.